cloudmrhub/KomaNYU.jl/docs/src/how-to/2-1-use-koma-ui.md

 ## REPL and UI communication

-An amazing feature of **KomaMRI** is that it allows you to modify certain variables in the **Julia REPL**, and then the user interface automatically updates its plots in real-time:
+An amazing feature of **KomaNYU** is that it allows you to modify certain variables in the **Julia REPL**, and then the user interface automatically updates its plots in real-time:

 ```@raw html
 <p align="center"><img width="90%" src="../../assets/ui-observables.gif"/></p>